Zeb-un-Nissa: Birth

 Zeb-un-Nissa ("Ornament/ Beauty of Womankind"), the eldest child of Prince Muhi-ud-Din (later, Emperor Aurangzeb), was born on 15 February 1638 in Daulatabad, Deccan, exactly nine months after the marriage of her parents.
-Her mother, Dilras Banu Begum, was Aurangzeb's first wife and chief consort, and was a princess of the prominent Safavid dynasty; the ruling dynasty of Iran (Persia).
+Her mother, Dilras Banu Begum, was Aurangzeb's first wife and chief consort, and was a princess of the prominent Safavid dynasty, the ruling dynasty of Iran (Persia).
 Zeb-un-Nissa was her father's favourite daughter, and it was because of this that she could compel him to pardon people who had offended him.

 Education and accomplishments

 Aurangzeb charged Hafiza Mariam, one of the women of the court, with the education of Zeb-un-Nissa.
 She seems to have inherited her father's keenness of intellect and literary tastes, because Zeb-un-Nissa memorized the Quran in three years and became a Hafiza at the age of seven.
 This occasion was celebrated by her father with a great feast and the declaration of a public holiday.
 The princess was also given a reward of 30,000 gold pieces by her delighted father.
-Aurangzeb paid the princely sum of 30,000 gold pieces to the ustani (another name for "ustad") for having taught his cherished daughter well.
+Aurangzeb paid the princely sum of 30,000 gold pieces to the ustani (an honorific title for a female "ustad" or well-regarded teacher) for having taught his cherished daughter well.

-Zeb-un-Nissa then learned the sciences of the time with Mohammad Saeed Ashraf Mazandarani, who was also a great Persian poet.
+Zeb-un-Nissa then learned the sciences of the time with Ashraf Mazandarani, who was also a great Persian poet.
 She learned philosophy, mathematics, astronomy, literature, and was a mistress of Persian, Arabic and Urdu.
 She had a good reputation in calligraphy as well.
 Her library surpassed all other private collections, and she employed many scholars on liberal salaries to produce literary works at her bidding or to copy manuscripts for her.
 Her library also provided literary works on each subject, such as law, literature, history and theology.

 Zeb-un-Nissa was a kind-hearted person and always helped people in need.
 She helped widows and orphans.
-Not only did she help people per se, but also sent Hajj pilgrims to Mecca and Medina every year.
-She also took an interest in music and it was said that she was the best singer among the women of her time.
+Not only did she help people per se, but also sent Hajj pilgrims to Mecca and Medina every year, bearing all their expenses for the pilgrimage.
+She also took an interest in music and was said to be the best singer among the women of her time.